xjeffss/pokemon/README.md

    &#x1F534; The commit message should read: <br>
    "Commit 5 - added dynamic anchor tags to index.ejs "
 <hr>

+### Complete CRUD functionality

+Set up routes and templates to allow for full CRUD functionality.

+- Users should be able to insert a new pokemon into the array using a form on a `new.ejs` page.
+Creation should be handled via a POST route to the `/pokemon` route.
+- Users should be able to edit an individual pokemon on an `edit.ejs` page accessed from the  `/pokemon/:id/edit` route.
+The updating should be handled via a POST request to the `/pokemon/:id` route.
+- Users should be able to delete a pokemon using a button provided on the show and index pages.
+- The final app should have what are known as the 7 RESTful routes.

+## Day 3

 ### Style your app, step 1: static